This website is best viewed using Chrome, Firefox, or Microsoft Edge

 • The veteran died from a service-connected illness or injury.

-For surviving spouses or children only, the veteran must have had a 100% permanent and totally disabled rating:
+For surviving spouses or children only, the veteran must have had a 100% permanent and totally disabled rating under one of the following conditions:

-• For at least 10 years before their death, OR
+• For at least 10 years before their death

-• Since their release from active duty and for at least five years immediately before their death, OR
+• Since their release from active duty and for at least five years immediately before their death

-• For at least one year before their death if they were a former POW who died after Sept.
-30, 1999.
+• For at least one year before their death if they were a former prisoner of war who died after Sept.
+30, 1999

 Note: “Totally disabled” means the veteran’s illnesses or injuries made it impossible for them to work.